McDjXdLol/Hero-of-Embers/CONTRIBUTING.md

 1. **Search Existing Issues**: Before opening a new issue, check if someone else has already reported the problem.
 2. **Provide Details**: Include information like operating system, Python version, and steps to reproduce the bug.
-3. **Include Logs/Screenshots**: If applicable, attach error messages or screenshots to help us understand the issue.
+3. **Include Logs/Screenshots**: If applicable, attach error messages or screenshots to help me understand the issue.

 ## ✨ Suggesting Enhancements